ositaka/soul-healing-decapcms/data/page/home.md

       **What is Trance Healing**

       Trance Healing is a profound and sacred practice, serving as a bridge between the physical and spiritual realms.
-In this space, Tiago enters an altered state of consciousness, surrendering as a vessel to channel healing energies from the Divine Intelligence through the loving guidance of Spirit Guides.
+In this space, Tiago enters an altered state of consciousness, surrendering as a vessel to channel healing energies from the Divine Intelligence through the guidance of Spirit Guides.
 This practice is not merely a technique but a dance of trust and connection, blending energies that allow the spirit world to work through Tiago to bring forth healing that touches the deepest parts of your being.

       **Unique Connection with the Spirit World**